top of page

 A tax accountant can play an integral part in broader financial planning discussions, helping clients understand how equity release fits into their overall retirement planning.
 This includes projecting future cash flows, assessing potential care costs, and planning for other future expenses.

-Customized Solutions:
+Customised Solutions:

-Each homeowner’s situation is unique, and tax accountants provide personalized advice based on individual financial circumstances and goals.
+Each homeowner’s situation is unique, and tax accountants provide personalised advice based on individual financial circumstances and goals.
 They can model different scenarios, showing how various types of equity release plans (lifetime mortgages vs. home reversion plans) would impact the client's finances and tax liabilities over the long term.

 Ongoing Support and Review: